rodolfomoraes1/my-reads/README.md

 3. Type "npm start" to serve the page on `http://localhost:3000`.

 ## Features Developed
-Udacity provided the the API and most of the work was to implement and create the interaction with it using React.
+Udacity provided the API and most of the work was to implement and create the interaction with it using React.

 Most of the activities were:
 - Components